Policies & Terms of Service

 - I understand that I will be responsible for providing support to any third party, non-Duke participants in my Duke Sakai project site.

 - I understand that these Terms and Conditions may be modified at a future date in accordance with formal Duke Sakai governance procedures.
-By clicking ‘Create Site’ you are indicating that you have read and agree to the above Terms and Conditions.

 Access to Duke Sakai